jdelic/saltshaker/README.md

             roles:
                 authserver:
                     - approle-auth-token
+                    - concourse-hostkey:
+                        secret-key-access: True
         hostmapping:
             '*':
                 - consul-acl-token
 ```

 For `type: password` the Pillar will simply contain the random password string.
-For `type: uuid` the Pilar will return a UUID4 built from a secure random
+For `type: uuid` the Pillar will return a UUID4 built from a secure random
 source (as long as the OS provides one).
+For `type: hex` the Pillar will return a hex string of the specified length
+*in bytes* built from a secure random source.
-For `type: rsa` the Pillar will return a `dict` that has the following
+For `type: rsa` and `type: ecc`  the Pillar will return a `dict` that has the
-properties:
+following properties:
  * `public_pem` the public key in PEM encoding
  * `public` the public key in `ssh-rsa` format
  * `key` the private key in PEM encoding
+`secret-key-access` is a flag that can be set to `True` for RSA and ECC keys in
+the grain, pillar or hostmappings.
+Only if set, will the private key be included
+in the pillar rendered to the minion.

 The dynamicsecrets pillar has been extracted [into it's own project at
 jdelic/dynamicsecrets/](https://github.com/jdelic/dynamicsecrets).